-If things get really out of hand, your debts might be taken to a collection agency.
-If you fail to respond to a collection agency and ignore your lender’s requests, your lender may take you to court.
+Collection agencies may get involved.
+The longer you leave a loan unpaid, the more likely it is that your lender can pass your debt to a collection agency.
+And if you fail to respond to a collection agency with your lender’s requests, your lender can take you to court.